-• Module Selection: It is a requirement of the BPS that the Final Year compulsory module 'Final Year Project' is passed and that students achieve a minimum standard of Second Class Honours for GBC.

-• Semester-long Study abroad: Because studying abroad has potential implications for BPS accreditation students wishing to Study Abroad must discuss this in advance with the School of Psychology 'Study Abroad tutor' to identify that the modules studied at the partner institution cover material equivalent to that which would have been studied at Keele during their period of Study Abroad.
-Study Abroad can only take place in semester one of second year.
+- Final year: If you choose to specialise in a Principal subject in your final year that is NOT Psychology, then your degree would not be accredited by the British Psychological Society. - Module Selection: It is a requirement of the BPS that the Final Year compulsory module 'Psychology Project' is passed and that students achieve a minimum standard of Second Class Honours for GBC. - Semester-long Study abroad: Because studying abroad has potential implications for BPS accreditation students wishing to Study Abroad must discuss this in advance with the School of Psychology 'Study Abroad tutor' to identify that the modules studied at the partner institution cover material equivalent to that which would have been studied at Keele during their period of Study Abroad.
+Semester-long Study Abroad can only take place in semester one.